HugoLu88/dbt-mlastronomy/README.md

   store data at more than say an hour's frequency.
 If there is and you are considering using this package, then a more sophisticated streaming approach may be best.

+### Accuracy metrics

+Implicitly, these sets of models join in actuals for predictions *wherever they are available*.

+This means that as time goes by, there may be more and more actuals available for a particular model.
+This means that accuracy metrics will change over time which may be undesirable.
+It also makes comparing models difficult.
+For example, if you use the aggregated table to compare a regression model which is 1 year old to one which is only 1 month old, then the year-old one will have more predictions than the month-old one, and may be more / less accurate.

+There are two solutions to this problem

+1. Model accuracy metrics only on specific joins or sets of data This would require tracking metrics for models after a specified date or time period.
+It could even rate "the first n" observations
+2. Use the same test set across all models of the same type This ensures that every set of predictions is for an observation specifically designated for testing.
+This is probably not a very practical solution because as time goes by, the observations in the test set which are unlabelled become labelled, which means the test set will need to change anyway

+Generally we prefer the first approach combined with good planning.
+For example, if you want to monitor 3 separate models for the same thing, then planning how to track them really helps.
+You can implement all three at once, have them all make predictions to your warehouse at once, and monitor them in real-time without needing to worry about these factors (because they're implemented together).
+This is greatly preferable to essentially "normalisising" metrics.

 ### To dos
 - Abstract metrics calcs into their own macros